"A lie told often enough becomes truth."

 Pragmatism – 1, n.d.).

-Reinertsen and Hedges (1988) suggest that pragmatism is an appropriate philosophical theory for criminal
+Reinertsen and Hedges (1988) suggest that pragmatism is an appropriate philosophical theory for

-developed by William James.
+was developed by William James.

-William James – Creating Fact from Belief
+William James – Counterintuitively Creating Fact from Belief

 William James’ ideas about pragmatism differed from those of Peirce and Dewey.
-James’ beliefs are worth
+James’ beliefs are

-police administration.
+modern police administration.

 James developed pragmatism as a theory of truth.
-True ideas, according to James, develop from experience
+True ideas, according to James, develop from

-those that we cannot."
+ideas are those that we cannot."
 (Pragmatism, 1907, p.
 77).

 For law enforcement ethics instructors, the concept that information should be validated, corroborated and

 verified is credible.
-The segment of pragmatism that encourages the investigation and corroboration of truth
+The segment of pragmatism that encourages the investigation and corroboration of

-is compatible with ethics training in law enforcement.
+truth is compatible with ethics training in law enforcement.

 Some of James’ ideas are not useful in the context of applied policing.
 According to James, (Pragmatism,